acemod/ACE3/docs/wiki/framework/crew-served-weapons-framework.md

             disassembleTurret = QGVAR(m3TripodLow); // Which tripod will appear when weapon has been disassembled ammoLoadTime = 7; // How long it takes in seconds to load ammo into the weapon
-            ammoUnloadTime = 5; // How long it takes in seconds to unload ammo from the weapon disassembleFunc = "myCoolFunction.sqf"; // A callback function for when the CSW gets disassembled.
+            ammoUnloadTime = 5; // How long it takes in seconds to unload ammo from the weapon desiredAmmo = 69; // When the weapon is reloaded it will try and reload to this ammo capacity disassembleFunc = "myCoolFunction.sqf"; // A callback function for when the CSW gets disassembled.
 Arguments: [tripod, staticWeapon]
         };
     };